sf105/sttp-book/_chapters/chapter5.md

 * Branch coverage
 * Condition coverage
 * Path coverage
-* MC/DC coverage
+* MC/DC

 ## Line coverage
 As the name suggests, when determining the line coverage we look at the amount of lines that are covered by the tests.
 The amount of line coverage is computed as $$\text{line_coverage} = \frac{\text{lines_covered}}{\text{lines_total}} \cdot 100\%$$.
-So if a set of tests executes all the lines in the code, the line coverage will be $$100\%$$.
+So if a pair of tests executes all the lines in the code, the line coverage will be $$100\%$$.
 We only count the lines inside of a method.
 We do not count the method declaration at the top.